kevinjstewart/kevinjstewart.github.io/music.md

 ### My favourite artists and albums

-I'll be honest the main reason I made this page is to get rid of the 404 when I changed hosting plans and to post some music that I like.

 [Your Blues - Destroyer](https://open.spotify.com/album/2UsZRzjcrSpd5NyBdLoC4Y)

 Absolute masterpiece.
 Such a unique sound with the midi sounds but at the same time so expressive and almost pious in a way.
 The bridge in *Don't Become the Thing You Hated* is just so good.